dirkraft/GetURI/README.md

-This is so dumb it doesn't deserve to even be a repo.
-But in an effort to not infect other codebases with this terrible code (except as an insidious dependency), it has been placed here.
+This probably doesn't deserve to be a repo, but as quarantine from other codebases (except as an insidious dependency), it's here.

 GetURI
 ======